akoskm/akoskm.com/cma5gg5qt000209ibc5ad02t1.md

 ---

-I’ll show you the easiest way to write and use your first Model Context Protocol (MCP) Server in Cursor.
+I’ll show you how to write and use your first Model Context Protocol (MCP) Server in Cursor.
 In the future, you can use your MCP Server in any MCP-compatible client (like Claude Desktop).

 We’ll build an stdio MCP Server that communicates with clients using standard input/output streams.

-There are different types of MCP Server right now:
+There are three different types of protocols for MCP Servers right now:

 * **stdio transport**: Used for local integrations, command-line tools, simple process communication, and shell scripts

-* **SSE transport**: Used when only server-to-client streaming is needed, working with restricted networks, or implementing simple updates
+* **SSE transport**: Used when only server-to-client streaming is needed or working with restricted networks

 * **Custom transports**: Can be implemented for custom network protocols, specialized communication channels, integration with existing systems, or performance optimization

 Each server type uses JSON-RPC 2.0 as its wire format for message transmission.

-If you’re new to MCP Servers, I suggest you check out my previous post, which is a great introduction to the world of MCPs:
+If you’re new to MCP Servers, I suggest you check out my previous post, which is a short introduction to the world of MCPs:

 %[https://akoskm.com/mcp-model-context-protocol-a-simple-guide/]

+So let’s go ahead and build our first MCP Server using the stdio transport.

 ## Project Setup

-Create an empty folder my-mcp-server and inside initialise a new package using `pnpm init`:
+Create an empty folder `my-mcp-server` and inside initialise a new package using `pnpm init`:

 ```bash
 mkdir my-mcp-server